Everything You Need to Know about Yarn Weight

 Official CYCA Designation: “Jumbo” (7)

-The advent of arm knitting created a new market for extremely thick yarn.
+Several years ago, the advent of arm knitting created a new market for extremely thick yarn.
 The Craft Yarn Council of America recognized that these yarns were significantly thicker than traditional super-bulky yarns.
-They also realized that such yarns could not be used in the same fashion.

 For a handy chart to take with you when you’re shopping for yarn, check out the Craft Yarn Council of America’s handy Standard Yarn Weight chart.
-Their chart not only offers the a list of the yarn weight classifications, but it also includes details like standard gauge for each weight in both knit and crochet.
-It also offers suggestions for the proper size of needle or hook for each weight.
+Their chart offers a list of the yarn weight classifications as well as all the standardized details.